nemikor-solutions/blue-owl-core/README.md

 #### Single Referee Mode

-For competitions run with only one referee, simply configure all three referees with the same buttons.
-This will cause the single referee control box to send a decision for all three referees.
+For competitions run with only one referee, a script configures all three referees to the same buttons.
+So the same decision is sent unanimously 3 times.

 ### Timekeeper